 A FEW BELIEFS

 – It is always open season on ideas.
 We should hunt them tirelessly.

 – The problem is most often not the lack of a solution, but the lack of a solid idea.

 – There is a sea of difference between looking and seeing.

 – This New Year’s resolution by Woody Guthrie was the best ever:

 – left the road and drove miles across the desert because it was a rental car and it felt like we were in a movie.

 – changed my major from architecture to graphic design because it dawned on me that as an architect I might make a mistake that could kill people.
-At 19/20ish, I was very impressionable and figured the worst I could do as a graphic designer was offend people.
-That was 30 years ago, and is still one of the best decisions ever.
+At 19/20ish, I was very impressionable and figured the worst I could do as a graphic designer would be to offend people.
+That was 35 years ago, and is still one of the best decisions ever.

 – found Jesus when I was 9 and standing on the pole across the top of a swing set when lightning struck a tree in our yard.